Antonina Leśniewska: Biography

 In 1897 she passed the exam for a provisional officer at the Military Medical Academy.
 In 1900, she became the first woman in Russia to obtain a master's degree in pharmacy.

 In 1901 she opened a pioneering women's pharmacy in St. Petersburg, establishing it in the building of the Polish Charity Society at St. Catherine's Church in St. Petersburg on Nevsky Prospekt.
 In 1903 she opened a Pharmaceutical School for Women with a two-year curriculum at her pharmacy.
 Thanks to the courses at this school, 14 women became provisional assistants and 184 became pharmacists' assistants.
 Leśniewska was also the initiator of the establishment of the Association of Women Pharmacists in St. Petersburg (1905) and the Union of Equal Rights of Polish Women (1910).
-At the outbreak of World War I, Leśniewska began to work for the benefit of Polish prisoners of war and war refugees (m.in. in the Society for Aid to War Victims).
+At the outbreak of World War I, Leśniewska began to work for the benefit of Polish prisoners of war and war refugees (among others, in the Society for Aid to War Victims).
 She also became involved in political activity, joining the Polish Independence Association.

 In 1919 she settled permanently in independent Poland.
 She initiated the activity of a home for Polish repatriates in Ciechocinek.
 In 1921 she founded a children's orphanage in Stara Miłosno near Warsaw (later taken over by the Anti-Tuberculosis School League and transformed into a sanatorium).
 In 1933 she returned to the profession of a pharmacist and opened a pharmacy on Marszałkowska Street in Warsaw on the basis of a concession.
 She ran this institution until the end of her life.

 She described her experiences in paving the way for women to become pharmacists in her memoirs Po neprotorennoj doroge (The Unpaved Trail), published in St. Petersburg in 1901.